ckeditor/ckeditor5/docs/tutorials/crash-course/commands.md

 }
 ```

 All changes to the model are made using the {@link module:engine/model/writer~Writer model writer}.
-Its instance is available in the callback passed to the {@link module:engine/model/model~Model#change `model.change()`} method, so that's what we'll use.
+Its instance is available in the callback passed to the {@link module:engine/model/model~Model#change `model.change()`} method, so that's what we will use.

 In the callback, we first check if the selection is collapsed.
 Unlike a standard selection, which can span multiple letters, elements, or even blocks, a collapsed selection has a range of zero, meaning that it starts and ends at the same position.
-In other words, collapsed selection is just a caret.
+In other words, the collapsed selection is just a caret.

 So, if we are dealing with a standard (not collapsed) selection, we check for all the ranges where the `highlight` attribute can be used, loop over them, and either add or remove this attribute depending on the current state.